Transforms and Jobs in Media Services

 Properties of Transform and Job of the Datetime type are always in UTC format.

 Use Transforms to configure common tasks for encoding or analyzing videos.
 Each Transform describes a recipe or a workflow of tasks for processing your video or audio files.
 A single Transform can apply more than one rule.
 For example, a Transform could specify that each video be encoded into an MP4 file at a given bitrate, and that a thumbnail image be generated from the first frame of the video.
 You would add one TransformOutput entry for each rule that you want to include in your Transform.
 You use presets to tell the Transform how the input media files should be processed.

 In Media Services v3, presets are strongly typed entities in the API itself.
 You can find the "schema" definition for these objects in Open API Specification (or Swagger).
 You can also view the preset definitions (like StandardEncoderPreset) in the REST API, .NET SDK, or other Media Services v3 SDK reference documentation.

 You can create Transforms using REST, CLI, or any of the published SDKs.
 The Media Services v3 API is driven by Azure Resource Manager, so you can also use Resource Manager templates to create and deploy Transforms in your Media Services account.
-Role-based access control can be used to lock down access to Transforms.
+Azure role-based access control can be used to lock down access to Transforms.